-- Notice of Complaint provided by - Answer to Complaint provided by - Hearing Scheduled - Hearing Board makes determination and documents outcome - Hearing board writes Outcome Letter which is delivered by a Conduct Officer to relevant parties - There is an opportunity to appeal the outcome.
+- .
+Notice of Complaint provided by complainant - Answer to Complaint provided by respondent - Hearing Scheduled - Hearing Board makes determination - Hearing board writes Outcome Letter which is delivered by a Conduct Officer to relevant parties - There is an opportunity to appeal the outcome.
 If the appeal is valid, a new hearing is scheduled with the review board - The Conduct Officer will track sanctions, if applicable, or follow-up with referrals made.
-The incident is esolved and is pending sanctions - Case Completed
+The incident is resolved and is pending sanctions - Case Completed